Shift-Symmetric Configurations in Two-Dimensional Cellular Automata: Irreversibility, Insolvability, and Enumeration: Introduction

 \subsection{Applications}

-Since all the formulas and proofs presented in this paper assume two-dimensional CAs with any number of states, and arbitrary uniform transition and neighborhood functions, our results are widely applicable.
+All the formulas and proofs presented in this paper assume a two-dimensional CA with any number of states, and arbitrary uniform transition and neighborhood functions, which makes our results widely applicable.

-Knowing the number of shift-symmetric configurations, we can directly determine the probability of randomly selecting a shift-symmetric configuration.
+Knowing the number of shift-symmetric configurations, we can directly determine the probability of selecting a shift-symmetric configuration by chance.
 This probability then equals an error lower bound or expected insolvability for any non-symmetric task.
-As we show the shift-symmetry-caused insolvability is rapidly asymptotically decreasing with the lattice size for a uniform distribution.
-For instance, the probability is $0.5$ for a $2 \times 2$ lattice, but it drops to around $2.7\times10^{-15}$ for a $10 \times 10$ lattice.
-Since the number of shift-symmetric configurations heavily depends on the prime factorization of a lattice size, the probability function is non-monotonously decreasing.
-To minimize the occurrence of shift-symmetries for uniform distribution, our general recommendation is to use prime lattices, or at least avoid even ones.
-On the other side, the probability for a density-uniform distribution is quite high, regardless of primes: it is around $10^{-3}$ even for a $45\times 45$ lattice.
+As we show, the insolvability caused by shift-symmetry rapidly decreases asymptotically with the lattice size for a uniform distribution.
+For instance, the probability is $0.5$ for a $2\times2$ lattice, but drops to around $2.7\times10^{-15}$ for a $10\times10$ lattice.
+Since the number of shift-symmetric configurations heavily depends on the prime factorization of the lattice size, the probability function is non-monotonously decreasing.
+To minimize the occurrence of shift-symmetries for uniform distribution, we generally recommend using prime lattices, or at least avoiding even ones.
+On the other hand, the probability for a density-uniform distribution is quite high, regardless of primes; it is around $10^{-3}$, even for a $45\times45$ lattice.

-The distribution error-size constraints have important consequences for designing robust and efficient computational procedures for non-symmetric tasks.
-A class of non-symmetric tasks covers many crucial distributed problems, such as leader election \cite{Smith71,Banda11}, pattern recognition \cite{Rosin2006}, edge detection \cite{Slatnia2007}, convex hull/minimum bounding rectangle \cite{Cenek11}, and encryption \cite{wang2013}.
-For these tasks an expected final configuration, e.g., reproduction of a certain two-dimensional image, is in a general case non-shift-symmetric, and therefore unreachable from a symmetric configuration.
+The distribution error-size constraints have important consequences for designing robust and efficient computational procedures for many crucial distributed problems, such as leader election \cite{Smith71,Banda11}, pattern recognition \cite{Rosin2006}, edge detection \cite{Slatnia2007}, image translation \cite{ioannidis2014}, convex hull/minimum bounding rectangle \cite{Cenek11}, hashing or collision resolution for associative memory \cite{chowdhury1995}, encryption \cite{wang2013}, and random number generation \cite{tomassini2000}.
+For these tasks an expected final configuration, e.g., reproduction of a certain two-dimensional image, is frequently non-shift-symmetric, and therefore unreachable from a symmetric configuration.
+Alternatively, an expected configuration can be unreachable even if it is shift-symmetric, which occurs when the vector space of its generating vectors (shifts) do not contain all the shifts of an initial configuration.